-Department: Materials Science and Engineering and Physics > > Laura Breyfogle is the Senior Associate Dean for External Relations for the School of Engineering.
-In this capacity, > Breyfogle leads school-wide efforts in Development, Alumni Relations, and Marketing and Communications.
-Her 25-year > career at Stanford also encompassed development positions in the Stanford Engineering School, the Stanford Business > School and the Stanford Office of Development.
-Prior to Stanford, Breyfogle worked in development at the San Jose > Symphony and the San Francisco Ballet.
-She earned her BS in English Literature from Carleton College and her MBA from > the Anderson School at the University of California at Los Angeles.
-She currently is a board member for the Palo Alto > Partners in Education (PiE) Advisory Council.
+Department: Chemical Engineering, Materials Science and Engineering, Electrical Engineering

+Laura Breyfogle is the Senior Associate Dean for External Relations for the School of Engineering.
+In this capacity, Breyfogle leads school-wide efforts in Development, Alumni Relations, and Marketing and Communications.
+Her 25-year career at Stanford also encompassed development positions in the Stanford Engineering School, the Stanford Business School and the Stanford Office of Development.
+Prior to Stanford, Breyfogle worked in development at the San Jose Symphony and the San Francisco Ballet.
+She earned her BS in English Literature from Carleton College and her MBA from the Anderson School at the University of California at Los Angeles.
+She currently is a board member for the Palo Alto Partners in Education (PiE) Advisory Council.

 Scott Calvert is responsible for school operations including finance, HR, IT, facilities and research administration.
 He held a similar position at Stanford in the office of the vice provost for undergraduate education prior to joining the engineering team.
 Before coming to Stanford, Scott was a Navy fighter pilot for 21 years after receiving a commission through the NROTC program at Duke University, where he earned a BSE in mechanical engineering.
 He made numerous deployments aboard aircraft carriers flying F-14s and F/A-18s, and between squadron assignments he attended U.S. Navy Test Pilot School on a cooperative program with the Naval Postgraduate School, where he earned an MSAE in aeronautical engineering.
 In addition, he has an MBA from Columbia University.